shedskin/shedskin/README.rst

 Restrictions
 ------------

-Shed Skin only supports a restricted subset of Python, so one should expect a given program to compile without any changes, if possible at all.
+Shed Skin only supports a restricted subset of Python, so one should not expect a given program to compile without any changes, if possible at all.
 See the `documentation <https://shedskin.readthedocs.io/>`_ for an overview of the limitations.

 Installation
 ------------